mk1506/campsite/README.md

 The included unit tests can be run by running : `gradle test`

 Concerning the Tests for load/concurrency I have included the file `JMeter-tests` with 2 relevant test groups:

 - Load Test Group: This sends 1000 concurrent requests to the server the *Summary Report* section will show the results of this test.
 I was able to run 1500+ requests with no errors.
 In a production environemnt I would for example run multiple replicas of this service behind a load balancer to increase capacities further if required.
 - Concurrency Test Group: This sends 10 identical create reservation events.
 You will see from the results that only 1 request will be successful as expected.
 This is achieved in this simplistic setup via the synchronized keyword on operations that must be thread safe.
    - Note you will have to update the date of the reservation for the requests in this test depending on when you run it.
+   - A test for concurrency is also included in the unit tests for *CampSiteServiceTest* (named : *canHandleConcurrentReservationRequests*)